nsbgn/swayq/README.md

 Much of this would also be achievable with a simple shell script that ties together `jq`/`gojq` with `i3msg`/`swaymsg`.
-However, the `i3jq` binary offers some advantages, like readable code and querying for information only when necessary.
+However, the `i3jq` binary offers some advantages, like the ability communicate with i3 at any point during processing, which makes for more efficient and readable scripts.
 Moreover, you will presumably run these commands quite often, so a low footprint is desirable.

 ## Installation